All rates subject to change without notice. Please check all rates and terms before investing or borrowing.

 Interest can be paid in a variety of ways on a savings account, depending on the individual account and provider.

 Savings interest can be paid daily, monthly, quarterly, yearly, on anniversary or on maturity, for example.
 Accounts may give you a choice of how you want your interest paid, while others will only offer one option.
-You can see how different accounts can pay interest on our charts.
+Not only can you use our charts to compare the best savings interest rates today, but you can also find out how often interest is paid.

 All savings providers should be regulated by the Financial Conduct Authority (FCA) and, under the Financial Services Compensation Scheme (FSCS), up to £85,000 of the money you have saved with a provider is protected if it goes bust.
 Bear in mind that if one or more providers share a banking licence, this limit applies to your total deposits with these providers.